tobiasorstad/quarkus-javabin/README.md

 We could write some tests like this, and it would test that the NotFoundException given by employeeNumber "404" would result in an empty result.
 But why the employee number of "404" should differ from the "1" might not be immediately clear for readers, as this information is contained in the EmployeeApiMock class.
+What we are really trying to test here is that an exception results in an Optional.empty() returned.

 ```
 @QuarkusTest